komodoooo/Arb-tool/README.md

 # Dependencies:

 - The ruby programming language
-- the gems 'http' and 'sniffer'
+- the gems 'http', 'sniffer', 'nokogiri', 'open-url'

 **DISCLAIMER: if the localhost is no detectable, arb give you an error.**